HistoryThis section has been translated automatically.

 - Patients with few (<5) AK single lesions.

 - patients with multiple (6 and >6) AK lesions

 The single lesion can be classified from a clinical point of view as follows:

 - Keratosis actinica pigmented type

-This classification is a rough orienting clinical classification.
-The variants shown can usually be clearly defined and assigned.
-However, mixed types are often formed (e.g. formation of an erythematous type with a defined keratotic component).
+This classification is a roughly orientating clinical classification.
+The variants presented can usually be clearly defined and assigned.
+However, it is not uncommon for mixed types to develop (e.g. formation of an erythematous type with a circumscribed keratotic component).

 |Clinical and histological classification of actinic keratoses|

 |Erythematous type||Bowenoid type/ Atrophic type|